-Hidden plastic in everyday household products
+Hidden plastic in everyday household goods

-Yes, even in ordinary products from the category of household and life, if you look very closely, you can also find plastic that many would not expect to find there.
-The following articles are very good examples of the fact that even totally ordinary everyday objects from the mentioned category are hiding plastic:
+Yes, even ordinary products from the household and living category contain plastic that many people would not have expected.
+The following articles are very good examples of the fact that plastic is also hidden in totally ordinary everyday objects from this category:

 - Tampons: Because plastic is also hidden in classic tampons, the plastic can also get into your own body.
-This is because, in addition to the ribbon on the tampon, the coating of the tampon itself is also made of plastic.
+This is because, in addition to the tape on the tampon, the coating of the tampon itself is also made of plastic.

 Plastic hides in food

 It's not bad enough that we find hidden plastic in everyday items such as cosmetics or textiles - no. Plastic is also hidden in many foods - you can see exactly where in the following overview:

 - Chewing gum: Oh yes - you read that right.
 In order for chewing gum to be as flexible as we know it, the chewing mass of normal chewing gum consists of polymers - in other words, plastics.
 You can find out more about this in the article Plastic in chewing gums.

 - Coffee filter: Many coffee and tea drinkers think that the filters and bags are made of biodegradable material.
 However, plastics are added to them to make them more tear-resistant.
 This is why coffee filters and tea bags are unfortunately also part of the overview of hidden plastic in everyday life.

 - Beer: The hard-to-pronounce plastic polyvinylpolypyrrolidone is used by brewers during production - residues have already been detected in beer.
 The plastic is used to keep the beer clear for as long as possible.

 - Canned food: One might assume that a tin can is simply made of tinplate or aluminum.
 Unfortunately, plastic is also hidden here in the form of the inner coating of the tin cans so that the metal is not attacked.